-There are no planned significant changes to this activity nor its authorizations.
+SCCHA does not anticipate any significant changes or modifications to this activity and its authorizations.

 ACTIVITY 2016-2: STREAMLINING OF PBV SELECTION REQUIREMENTS

 This activity enables SCCHA to select Project-Based Voucher proposals without conducting a competitive selection process where: 1) the proposed project was previously selected for award through any form of open public solicitation or invitation process conducted by a Federal, State, or local government entity, where a proposal is selected subject to funding availability; and 2) the proposed project was selected by the other government entity within the last fifteen years.
 This activity also eliminates the regulatory requirement that the previous selection process not consider rental assistance for the proposed project and allows proposers to include PBV assistance in their calculations.